IBM/fabcar-blockchain-sample/docs/run-local.md

 ## 4. Run the application

 * #### Enroll admin
-  - First, navigate to the `web-app` directory, and install the node dependencies
+  - First, navigate to the `web-app` directory, and install the node dependencies.
     ```bash
     cd web-app/server
     npm install